Manny Lewis: Cast

+Background

 Barron said the film was semi-autobiographical:

 I wanted to do a story about my life on the road for the past 20 years and show people the other side of stand-up comedy, the side without all the laughter and all the isolation of being a comedian.
 It is also a bit of a love story and about trying to connect to someone.
 When you are performing you connect to thousands, but do you ever really connect to one?...
 Manny Lewis is just a well-known comic who ... has trouble holding down a relationship.
 Everyone has a trouble trying to connect to people.
 There is a bit of me in there, how much of me I will leave up to the audience to decide.

+Plot

+Lewis is a successful stand-up comedian, living alone in a luxury Sydney apartment.
+Bored and lonely, he begins a series of chaste night-time conversations, as "Thomas", with "Christine" a hostess on a phone sex service and, a few days later, meets Maria, who rents a flat above his favorite coffee shop.
+They begin hanging out together, somehow failing to recognise each other as "Thomas" and "Christine".

+They fall in love, then break up when he resists her suggestion they go swimming together.
+He confronts his father about brutal treatment he received as a child.
+He is arrested for brawling; the resultant publicity embarrasses his agent, who is on the verge of arranging an American contract.

+In the last scene he reconciles with his father, walks away from the contract, and is reunited with Maria – they dive into the harbour together.

+Reception

+On Rotten Tomatoes, the film has an aggregated score of 22% based on 2 positive and 7 negative critic reviews.